MarcoMLDD/OpenCLOS/README.md

 ### Notes from Marco
 1. After release v1.1, updates/support for x86_64 and other operating systems such as Windows and macOS will end.
 This is so that the development would be focused on single-board ARM computers, as intentionally intended by the project team.
 Despite that, the code for x86_64 will remain in the source code (v1.0) and in v1.1.
 2. On a single-board ARM computer, setting up the OpenCLOS system is easy.
-Just use the OpenCLOS-ARMINSTALL.sh (download it first lol)
+Just use the OpenCLOS-ARMINSTALL.sh (download it first lol). !!READ THE WARNINGS FIRST BEFORE PROCEEDING!!
 ```bash
 cd /path/to/your/OpenCLOS-ARMINSTALL.sh/directory
 chmod +x OpenCLOS-ARMINSTALL.sh
 ./OpenCLOS-ARMINSTALL.sh #add sudo if needed
 ```
+3. This was programmed using a Fedora 42 desktop running Gnome.
+Do whatever you want with that information.

 ## Contributing